ahmad-kaif/docker-server/README.md

 docker run conatinerPort:localPort --name myserver myapp
 ```
 **Note**
-Every time your run a docker, a new container is made
+Every time your run a docker container, new container is made.

 ## Live Chnages(one of these)